"We place shields over their hearts, to prevent them from understanding it

 “if you mention your Lord alone in the Quran they run away in aversion”

-If we stop for a moment and consider this meaning we find that it is a physical impossibility to read the Quran and mention the name of God alone!
-The Quran is full of other names: messengers, angels, etc. So by simply reading the Quran we must mention all the names written in the book (whether we like it or not), they cannot be omitted.
+If we stop for a moment and consider this meaning we find that it is practically impossible to read the Quran and mention the name of God alone!
+The Quran is full of other names: messengers, angels, etc. So by simply reading the Quran we mention all the names written in the book (whether we like it or not), they cannot be omitted.

 But it is possible to mention, commemorate and praise God by using the Quran alone.